josbeir/cakephp-docs-md/docs/2/en/appendices/migrating-from-cakephp-1-2-to-1-3.md

   create hidden fieldset elements.
 Instead they create hidden div elements.
 This improves validation with HTML4.

-Also be sure to check the [form-improvements-1-3](#form-improvements-1-3) for additional changes and new features in the FormHelper.
+Also be sure to check the [Form Improvements 1 3](#form-improvements-1-3) for additional changes and new features in the FormHelper.

 **HtmlHelper**